 Dr Gareth Southwell is a philosopher, writer, and illustrator from the UK.
 He’s been involved with philosophy for thirty years – studying, teaching, examining, writing – and published numerous philosophy books on various topics, most aimed at general readers.
-You can find him on Twitter and Facebook, follow his book reviews, and keep up to date regarding his writing, reading, and other matters via his newsletter.
-He writes fiction under the fiendishly contrived pen name Gareth J. Southwell, and is also a professional book cover designer and illustrator.
+You can find him on Twitter and Facebook, follow his book reviews, and keep up to date regarding his writing, reading, and other matters via his newsletter, or by following and supporting him on Patreon.
+He also writes fiction, and is a professional book cover designer and illustrator.

 Are you Happy?
 Are you fulfilled?
 Are you living a good life?
 Are you a good person?